astronomer/airflow-guides/guides/logging.md

 ENV AIRFLOW__LOGGING__ENCRYPT_S3_LOGS=True
 ```

-4. Restart your Airflow environment and run any task to verify that the task logs are copied to your S3 bucket.
+Afterwards don't forget to restart your Airflow environment and run any task to verify that the task logs are copied to your S3 bucket.